ericauld/cutlass/media/docs/gemm_api_3x.md

 the `KernelTmaWarpSpecialized`, `KernelTmaWarpSpecializedPingpong` or `KernelTmaWarpSpecializedCooperative` kernel schedules.

+EA: So "schedules" are one customizable thing at the kernel level...is that all the policy provided by the kernel layer?

 As [discussed in the CUTLASS 3.0 design documentation](cutlass_3x_design.md), adopting tag dispatch policies for our core vocabulary types allows us to maintain a single type name for all operations that conceptually belong to the